 - A marketing plan describing how you will reach your book’s potential audience: interviews, journals, magazines, social media channels, etc. Who is the book for?
 List the most important publications that could excerpt or review your book.
 How will you help promote your book?
 What plans do you have to travel, to speak, to teach?
 What organizations are you counting on for their support?

 - Comparative or competitive titles: what are the three leading books to which your book could be compared?
 How does your book differ from them?

 - List a few suggestions for foreword writers and people who will contribute endorsements and reviews.
 These should be people whom you know and who can help speak for your book.

 - Why are you interested in publishing with North Atlantic Books?

 Children’s Book Submissions

 We are currently accepting submissions for picture books for babies through children age eight (pre-kindergarten through third grade).
 While we prefer to work with author/illustrators and author/illustrator teams, if you are a writer and feel your manuscript is a good fit for North Atlantic Books, please do not hesitate to submit.

-Our aim is to publish children’s books that fall within our existing subject areas, books that express a holistic view of ourselves and all the surrounds us.
-We are especially interested to see books featuring green living (recycling, composting, gardening), nature, mindfulness, yoga, dance and movement, art, and underrepresented populations and issues.
+Our aim is to publish children’s books that fall within our existing subject areas, books that express a holistic view of ourselves and all that surrounds us.
+We are especially interested in seeing books featuring green living (recycling, composting, gardening), nature, mindfulness, yoga, dance and movement, art, unconventional families, and underrepresented populations and issues.

 You may email or mail your submission, though we prefer to receive digital art files.
-Please include a short statement describing the book’s intention, a short bio, the full manuscript, and at least three sample illustrations.
+Please include a short statement describing the book’s intention (with target age range), a short bio, the full manuscript, and at least three sample illustrations.
 If you are an illustrator submitting a book without text, please send a page-by-page description of art planned in lieu of a manuscript (in addition to the above).